My All: Chart performance

 Although "My All" was the fifth single released from Butterfly, it was only the second commercial worldwide release.
-The song debuted at number two on the US Billboard Hot 100 chart behind Next's "Too Close" with 21 million radio airplay audience impressions and sales of 122,000 units.
-According to Billboard, the single was "deeply discounted".
-It eventually became Carey's 13th chart topper in the United States, placing her in fourth place for most number ones in the US.
-Also, it gave Carey the honor of having the most number ones for a female artist.
-It stayed atop the Hot 100 for one week, and was certified double-platinum by the Recording Industry Association of America (RIAA), denoting shipments of over two million units.
+"My All" experienced commercial success in the United States.
+After being "deeply discounted" at retail outlets, the song debuted at number two on the Billboard Hot 100 chart behind Next's "Too Close" with sales of 122,000 units and 21 million radio airplay audience impressions.
+Two weeks later, the song became Carey's fifth in a row to top the chart and her thirteenth overall.
+She tied Michael Jackson as the artist with the third-most number one songs.
+"My All" also gave Afanasieff his third number one as a writer and sixth as producer.
+It spent one week atop the chart and, as of 2018, is Carey's fourteenth-best performing entry.

+It was certified double-platinum by the Recording Industry Association of America (RIAA), denoting shipments of over two million units.
 "My All" peaked at number four on the Billboard Hot R&B/Hip-Hop Songs, and eighteen on the Adult Contemporary chart.
 It finished number seventeen on the Billboard end of year chart, and ninety-nine on the end of decade chart.
 In Canada, the song entered the Canadian RPM Chart at number 89 during the week of May 18, 1998.
 In its fifth week, the song peaked at number 28, spending 16 weeks in the chart before exiting the week of August 31.

 "My All" performed weakly in Australia, peaking at number 39 while spending only two weeks on the ARIA Top-40.
 In Belgium (Wallonia), it peaked at number nine, and spent 14 weeks on the Ultratop singles chart.
 The song performed well in France, peaking at number six and spending 24 weeks fluctuating in the French singles chart.
 "My All" was certified silver by the Syndicat National de l'Édition Phonographique (SNEP), denoting shipments of 125,000 units throughout France.
 The song performed moderately in Ireland, peaking at number 21, and spending seven weeks on the Irish Singles Chart.
 In Norway and Sweden, it peaked at numbers 14 and 15, respectively.
 The song charted well in Switzerland, spending 21 weeks in the top-100, and peaking at number seven.
-In the United Kingdom, 'My All" debuted and peaked at number four on the UK Singles Chart on June 13, 1998, the highest new entry of the week.
+In the United Kingdom, "My All" debuted and peaked at number four on the UK Singles Chart on June 13, 1998, the highest new entry of the week.
 The song spent eight weeks on the singles chart, until the week of August 1, 1998, where it dropped outside the top-100.
 Sales in the UK are estimated at 160,000 units.